-My favorite subject to photograph is bears, but I also love to photograph all wildlife, flowers, and birds—especially hummingbirds:) I also created the Hummingbird Trail at the State Botanical Garden of Georgia, I teach a class about hummingbirds and the trail, and I also lead Hummingbird Trail walks:)
+My favorite subject to photograph is bears, but I also love to photograph all wildlife, flowers, and birds—especially hummingbirds:) I also created the Hummingbird Trail at the State Botanical Garden of Georgia.
+I've taught a class about hummingbirds and the trail, and I have also lead Hummingbird Trail walks:)

 A Story Of Two Miracles:

 No one ever thinks they will have the opportunity to photograph two miracles at once much less see them.
 It was a day I will never forget!

 The early morning of September 20th, 2013 started like a normal day at the State Botanical Garden of Georgia.
 The garden is a beautiful, peaceful place and is my second home.